SovereignCloudStack/k8s-cluster-api-provider/README.md

 * ``make create``

-This will create an appication credential, networks, security groups and a virtual machine which gets bootstrapped with an installation of a local kubernetes cluster (with kind), where the cluster API provider will be installed and which will provide the API server for the k8s CAPI.
-Depending on the numer of control nodes in your config (``environment-<yourcloud>.tfvars``), a testcluster will be created using k8s CAPI.
+This will create an application credential, networks, security groups and a virtual machine which gets bootstrapped with an installation of some tools and a local kubernetes cluster (with kind), where the cluster API provider will be installed and which will provide the API server for the k8s CAPI.
+If the number of control nodes ``controller_count`` in your config (``environment-<yourcloud>.tfvars``) is zero, then that's all that is done.
+Otherwise, a testcluster will be created using k8s CAPI.

-The VM will also get some tools deployed, so it is most convenient to log in to this management machine via ssh.
-You can do via ``make ssh``.
-The kubeconfig with admin power for the created cluster is named ``testcluster.yaml`` and can be handed out to users that should get administrative control over the cluster.
+The subsequent management of the cluster can best be done from the VM, as it has all the tools deployed there and config files can be edited and resubmitted to the kubernetes kind cluster for reconciliation.
+To log in to this management machine via ssh, you can issue ``make ssh``.
+The kubeconfig with admin power for the created testcluster is named ``testcluster.yaml`` and can be handed out to users that should get full administrative control over the cluster.

 ## Teardown